Search About Newsletters Donate

 Relevant experience: Deputy city attorney; attorney for Jackson; former public defender.

-Campaign finance: Morgan’s campaign committee reported $1,957 in contributions and $1,182 spent, leaving the committee $232 on hand.
+Campaign finance: Morgan’s campaign committee reported $1,957 in contributions and $1,182 spent, leaving the committee $232 as of July 10.
 Read the full report here.

 Statement of economic interest: None on file.